RIKEN-RCCS/lens3/doc/design.md

         --To the multiplexer registered in MinIO Address Table Throw a decoy packet.
         --Confirm that it disappears from the MinIO Address Table.
-        -Restore the permission flag in the Storage Zone Table (main) (if necessary).
+        -Restore the permission flag in the Storage Pool Table (main) (if necessary).
-    5. finally: unlock Storage Zone Table (*)
+    5. finally: unlock Storage Pool Table (*)

   + allow / deny rule updates
     - register
-      --Check all Zones with new rules
+      --Check all Pools with new rules
-      --Update Zone when conditions change (with MinIO pause)
+      --Update Pool when conditions change (with MinIO pause)

 ## Web UI

   + WebUI
-    --The key of the resource is zoneID.
+    --The key of the resource is poolID.

 ## Public access function